nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The specified index is invalid
    *  3a1.
-AddressBook shows an error message.
+CookHub shows an error message

-      Use case resumes at step 2.
+      Use case resumes at step 2

 *{More to be added}*

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any mainstream OS as long as there is Java 11 installed
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to support almost 500 to 1000 recipes without noticeable sluggishness in performance for typical usage, depending on the size of each recipe
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse
+4. Should be able to be scalable to store more aspects of a recipe, or more functionalities, such as tagging, sorting, etc
+5. Should not be required to handle pictures of recipes or ingredients
+6. Should be usable to someone who is not familiar with command line interface

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------